News & trends

 Qualifications

-At QS level, MRICS (Member of the Royal Institution of Chartered Surveyors) is the gold standard.
-At CM level, MCIOB (Member of the Chartered Institute of Building) is equally common.
-But at this seniority, experience and track record matter far more than letters after your name.
-A CM who has successfully managed the commercial position on £100m+ of projects will always be more valuable than one with perfect qualifications but limited practical experience.
+At QS level, MRICS is the gold standard.
+At CM level, MCIOB is equally common.
+But at this seniority, experience matters more than letters.
+A CM who has managed £100m+ of projects commercially will always outweigh perfect qualifications with limited practical experience.

 Built for QSs and commercial managers